-Ok, so maybe not quite sweet, sweet love.
-This is more like down and dirty, one-night-only, in-a-van-by-the-river, bashwing!*-style, take-no-prisoners getting it on.
+Okay, so maybe not quite sweet, sweet love.
+This is more like down-and-dirty, one-night-only, in-a-van-by-the-river, bashwing!*-style, take-no-prisoners getting it on.

-Next we top it.
-I used more sauce, more shredded low moisture mozzarella, a few little chunks of torn fresh mozzarella, some shredded Parmesan, some slices of a fancy-pants pepperoni that I found at Whole Foods, some torn up chunks of raw Italian sausage, and some torn basil leaves.
+Next, we top it.
+I use more sauce, more shredded low-moisture mozzarella, a few little chunks of torn fresh mozzarella, some shredded Parmesan, some slices of a fancy-pants pepperoni that I found at Whole Foods, some torn-up chunks of raw Italian sausage, and some torn basil leaves.

 Under the broiler it goes.
 You want to blast it with heat so that it browns quickly.
 As the cheese melts, it should collect around the edges of the quesadilla and crisp up into a substantial brown crust.

 What slides out of the pan is the very opposite of an exercise in restraint.
-The bottom tortilla is crisp enough that you can pick up a slice and hold it out horizontally, but the upper tortilla softens up to the point where it's almost indistinguishable from the cheese, much like the upper crust in a stuffed crust Chicago-style pizza.
+The bottom tortilla is crisp enough that you can pick up a slice and hold it out horizontally, but the upper tortilla softens up to the point that it's almost indistinguishable from the cheese, much like the upper crust in a stuffed-crust Chicago-style pizza.
 It's really just there to allow you to fit more cheese on top without losing all structural integrity.